oddlama/agenix-rekey/README.md

 | Example | `[./backup-key.pub "age1qyqszqgpqyqszqgpqyqszqgpqyqszqgpqyqszqgpqyqszqgpqyqs3290gq"]` |
 | Example | `["age1yubikey1qwf..."]` |

-When using `nix run '.#edit-secret' FILE`, the file will be encrypted for all identities in rekey.masterIdentities by default.
+When using `nix run .#edit-secret FILE`, the file will be encrypted for all identities in `age.rekey.masterIdentities` by default.
 Here you can specify an extra set of pubkeys for which all secrets should also be encrypted.
 This is useful in case you want to have a backup indentity that must be able to decrypt all secrets but should not be used when attempting regular decryption.

 If the coerced string is an absolute path, it will be used as if it was a recipient file.
 Otherwise, the string will be interpreted as a public key.

-## `rekey.agePlugins`
+## `age.rekey.agePlugins`

 | Type    | `listOf package` |
 |-----|-----|